accesscode-2-1/unit-0/2015-03-05_user-input.md

 > **Exercise:** [Asking Questions](http://programmingbydoing.com/a/asking-questions.html)

-Okay, try it yourself, but first...
+Now try to use the `Scanner` yourself, but first...

 **Ground Rules for Exercises**